How Do I Switch from a Secured to an Unsecured Credit Card?

 -

 Before you can go from a secured credit card to an unsecured card, you need to demonstrate that you use credit responsibly.
 Use your card regularly but try to keep the amounts you charge to a small percentage of your credit limit.
-This is because having a lower debt utilization is considered positive by FICO® credit scores.2
+This is because having a lower debt utilization is considered positive when factored into your FICO® Credit Score.2

-2. How long does it take to go from secured credit card to unsecured?
+How long does it take to go from a secured credit card to unsecured?

-3. How to use your new unsecured credit card to build credit
+How to use your new unsecured credit card to build credit history

 You’ve already demonstrated creditworthiness, which can help open up more financial opportunities in the future.
 Here are three simple tips that build on those habits that can help you graduate from a secured to an unsecured credit card: